venetucci/personal-website/_pages/about.md

 ---
-title: Michelle is interested in the myths and mechanisms of new technologies in society "<!-- subtitle": ''
+title: Michelle is interested in the myths and mechanisms of new technologies "<!-- subtitle": ''
 description: About Michelle
 featured_image: ''